 Based on the Act’s principles and Artsadmin’s policies, all incidents of harassment and discrimination will be taken seriously.
-If you think you have been treated less favourably or exposed to harassment because of your gender identity, because of your perceived gender identity or because you are associated with a transgender person, please discuss this with your line manager, a Director or a member of staff as soon as possible.
+If someone thinks they’ve have been treated less favourably or exposed to harassment because of their gender identity, because of their perceived gender identity or because they are associated with a trans person, they can discuss this with their line manager, a Director or a member of staff as soon as possible.

 What constitutes harassment?

 (See also Artsadmin’s Bullying and Harassment at Work policy)